Certification Exam Review

 Appeal Certification Exam Review

 If you disagree with the outcome of your exam review, you may request to appeal the review.
-You must request an appeal within six months of receiving your review results.
+You must request an appeal within three months of receiving your review results.
 After an appeal is conducted, there is no further recourse available.
 When you elect to take the exam, request a review, or request an appeal, you agree to abide by the outcome of these procedures.

 - A panel of three graders will consider each appeal but may also consult other graders and outside experts as necessary.